rosenloecher-it/worker-bunch/README.md

 These rules/tasks are called "workers" here.
 Each worker runs as a separate thread.
 The

-Features
+Features:
+- Workers listen to timer events (even with a cron syntax)
 - Workers listen and send MQTT messages (prepacked MQTT client)
-- Workers listen to timer events (even with a cron syntax)
+- MQTT messages get debounced.
 - Provides a JSON schema based configuration
 - Runs as linux service.
 - Prepacked Postgres connectors.